-CES can provide more information and customer understanding with better accuracy that can improve your product or service.
+Compared to other customer feedback collection mechanisms like Net Promoter Score or Customer Satisfaction Score, Customer Effort Score offers a lot of information on customer understanding with better accuracy that can improve your product or service.
 Here are some of the benefits that CES is assured to provide:

-Identifies disappointed customers
+1. Identifies disappointed customers

 As a thumb rule, customers who have responded that the product or service was difficult or very difficult to use exhibit the possibility of churning.